Medtronic tests stent for erectile dysfunction

 "There's a real unmet clinical need," Rogers said.

-Initial findings showed two-thirds of men who underwent the one- to two-hour procedure improved by at least four points on the 30-point Internal Index of Erectile Dysfunction scale, he said.
+Initial findings showed two-thirds of men who underwent the 1- to 2-hour procedure improved by at least 4 points on the 30-point Internal Index of Erectile Dysfunction scale, he said.

 There were no adverse events reported up to three months later, but Rogers acknowledged that risks may become evident much later.